saroj8455/realtime-issue-tracker/README.md

-# realtime-issue-tracker and output based questions and answer
+# realtime-issue-tracker and output-based questions and answer
 A real-time issue was faced while  developing the app and with the solution.

 # template